Skip to content

 Can I still access my savings with an offset mortgage?

-Yes.
-One of the biggest advantages of offset mortgages is that you can still access your savings if you need to.
-But, don’t forget, if you withdraw your savings, it will reduce the amount you can offset against your mortgage.
-This means your monthly payments will go up.
-Some lenders will also insist you keep a minimum balance in your savings account.
+But if you do take money out of your savings account, it will reduce the amount you can offset against your mortgage.
+This means your monthly mortgage repayments will go up.
+Plus, some lenders may insist you keep a minimum balance in your savings account.

 Are offset mortgages quicker to pay off?